dangunter/examples-sandbox/README.md

 ### Create example

-There are only two steps to creating a new notebook example.
+There are two main steps to creating a new notebook example.

+1. Add Jupyter Notebook and supporting files
+   1. If this is a new category of notebooks, create a directory.
+The directory name *should* be in lowercase with underscores between words.
+For example: 'machine_learning'.
-1. Create Jupyter notebook, whose name *should* be in lowercase with underscores and ***must*** end with "_src.ipynb".
-Add any data files, images, or Python files needed for it to run.
-Add and stage all these changes in Git.
+   2. Notebook filename *should* be in lowercase with underscores and ***must*** end with '_src.ipynb'.
+For example: 'my_example_src.ipynb'.
+   3. Add -- in the same directory as the notebook -- any data files, images, or Python files needed for it to run.
+2. Add Jupyter notebook to the Jupyterbook table of contents in *idaes_examples/nb/_toc.yml*.
+   1. The notebook will be a *section*.
+If you added a new directory, you will create a new *chapter*, otherwise it will go under an existing one.
+See [Jupyterbook][1] documentation for more details.
+   2. Refer to the notebook as '*path/to/notebook-name*_doc' (replace '_src' with '_doc' and drop the '.ipynb' extension).
+For example: 'machine_learning/my_example_doc'.
-2. Add Jupyter notebook, with name notebook-name`_doc` (no .ipynb extension) to the Jupyterbook table of contents.
-This file is in `idaes_examples/nb/_toc.yml`.
-If you created a new section for this notebook, make sure you add an *index.md* file for this section (see other *index.md* files for examples).
+   3. If you created a new directory for this notebook, make sure you add an *index.md* file to it.
+See other *index.md* files for the expected format.

-There is no step 3 but please try and test the new notebook and build it locally before pushing the new files.
+You *should*  test the new notebook and build it locally before pushing the new file, i.e., run `pytest` and `idaesx build`.